yogi1967/MoneydancePythonScripts/index.md

 My scripts and extensions are identical.
 The extension version(s) are simply a 'packaged' script version.
 InfiniteKind (the creators of Moneydance) have now signed my Extensions.
 NOTE: The signed versions hosted by IK/MD may be a few builds behind my latest versions.
-If you require a signed version, then download links are at the bottom of this page...
+If you require a signed version, then download links are at the bottom of this page (these also appear in the Extensions>Manage Extensions menu))

 The Extensions will only run properly on Moneydance version 2021.1 (build 3056 onwards)...
 The minimum version to run as standalone scripts is 2019.4 (build 1904)...